-One tool that will help us reduce our debt addiction is a Balanced Budget Amendment…
+A tool that’ll help us reduce our debt addiction is a Balanced Budget Amendment…

-Research shows that balanced budget amendments lead to greater fiscal discipline. — University of Chicago Journal2
+Research shows that balanced budget amendments lead to greater fiscal discipline. — University of Chicago Journal

-46 out of 50 states have some form of a Balanced Budget Requirement (BBR)3 and many countries have one too such as Germany, Italy, Poland, Slovenia, Spain, and Switzerland.
+46 out of 50 states have some form of a Balanced Budget Requirement (BBR)and many countries have one too such as Germany, Italy, Poland, Slovenia, Spain, and Switzerland.

 Balanced Budget Amendments exist on a spectrum from lenient to strict so let’s explore the multitude of factors that go into making a Balanced Budget Amendment so we can design the best one for ‘Merica…